mengskysama/BurstLink/README.md

 ### NOTE

-1. This a beta version and may have bugs
+1. This is a beta version and may have bugs
 2. Currently **NOT** support encrypt transfer (It only do turn by seq)

 ## Installation